-Stock futures up ahead of jobs report
+Stock futures up, bond yields slip

 Crude oil prices rose: West Texas Intermediate climbed 0.91 percent to $53.07 per barrel.
 The price of Brent crude oil, the global benchmark, was up 1 percent at $62.28 a barrel.

-On Thursday the Dow Jones Industrials closed 181 points higher or 0.7 percent and is on pace for its longest winning streak in almost three months.
+On Thursday the Dow closed 181 points higher or 0.7 percent and is on pace for its longest winning streak in almost three months.
 The S&P 500 and Nasdaq Composite also gained.

 CLICK HERE TO GET THE FOX BUSINESS APP